International Seminar 2016 in Tanzania - 70th Edition

 - Canadian citizenship or permanent residency status;

-- Present or past involvement in social causes;
+- Present or past involvement in social causes on or off campus;

-- Interest and/or experience in connection with the issues of youth employability and youth entrepreneurship;
+- Interest and/or experience in connection with the agriculture systems and food security;

 - Team spirit and adaptability;

-- Availability to start working on the Seminar before departing for Peru; and
+- Availability to start working on the Seminar before departing for Tanzania; and

-- Openness to sharing the Seminar's results with Uniterra and its network of contacts after the return.
+- Willingness and interest to share the Seminar's results with Uniterra, and as part of larger outreach activities on and off Canadian campuses after the return.

 1- I am a Local Committee member helping to recruit for the Seminar